-Also not all inland waters are available for water sports and there may be zoning at some coastal sites.
-Sometimes activities do need to be licensed, for example canoeing on the canal.
-Therefore, it is important to check with the owner of the water site to find out if there are any prohibitions or restrictions on the activity you plan to carry out, again you may be able to get further advice from the governing body.
+Also, not all inland waters are available for water sports and there may be zoning at some coastal sites.
+Sometimes activities need to be licensed, for example canoeing on the canal.
+Therefore, it is important to check with the owner of the water site to find out if there are any prohibitions or restrictions on the activity you plan to carry out.
+Again you may be able to get further advice from the governing body.

-However, there is some generic safety advice that will apply to all water sports activities.
-Before planning an activity consider the following:-
+However, there is some generic safety advice that applies to all water sports activities.
+Before planning an activity, consider the following:-

 - Get appropriate training to include survival and safety training.
 Use the correct safety equipment; this may include a life-jacket.
 Consider joining a club for support and advice.

 - Check the equipment that you are using to ensure that it is sound.

 - Plan your activity.
 Always ensure that someone knows of your plans, particularly the time that you expect to return.

 - Check weather forecast and conditions before setting out and be prepared to change your plans if these are adverse.

 - Take a means of communication with you like a mobile phone, if appropriate, flares or a whistle.